rssiuiuc/crop_phenology/README.md

-# Real-time Phenological Computational (RTPC) Model
+# Real-time Phenological Computational (RTPC) Framework
 ## About
-The real-time phenological model computational (RTPC) model is an open-source toolkit to harness massive parallelism in modeling crop phenological progress towards scalable satellite-based precision farming.
+The real-time phenological computational (RTPC) framework is an open-source toolkit to harness massive parallelism in modeling crop phenological progress towards scalable satellite-based precision farming.
 RTPC integrates dynamic complex networks with time series remote sensing to predict the real-time crop phenological progress at both fine spatial and temporal scales.
-TRTPC supports a hybrid computation model, including a node-level computation model and a system-wide data distribution model.
+The RTPC framework supports a hybrid computation model, including a node-level computation model and a system-wide data distribution model.
 The node-level computation model takes advantage of multi-core architecture of computing nodes to parallelize the compute-intensive RTPC in predicting dynamic network characteristics of crop phenology.
 The system-wide data distribution model devises a novel Space-and-Time parallel decomposition strategy in distributing massive remote sensing time series data to reduce memory requirements and to achieve high scalability.
 This open-source toolkit is designed to facilitate the open development and adoption of the remote sensing cyberinfrastructure across a broad range of disciplines.
 Through leveraging the power of high performance computing and this hybrid computation model, the cyberinfrastructure can analyze massive remotely sensed data in a highly scalable manner to conduct real-time monitoring of earth system dynamics.

 Please refer to the [RSSI lab@UIUC website](https://diaorssilab.web.illinois.edu/nsf-crii-oac-project/) for more details about the toolkit.

 ## How to use RTPC
-An [example](./Pheno.cpp) is provided to demostrate how to use the RTPC model with Open MPI.
+An [example](./Pheno.cpp) is provided to demostrate how to use the RTPC framework with Open MPI.
 While the example uses [text files](./test_data/) as the input for simplicity, [GDAL](https://gdal.org/) can be used to handle input data in binary formats (e.g. TIFF data from Landsat).

 ## Citing RTPC
-If you use RTPC in your work,  plese cite our paper:
+If you use RTPC in your work,  please cite our paper:

 ```
 @article{DIAO201996,